THE SKINHEADS ARE COMING, THE SKINHEADS ARE COMING!

 From the mid-1980's to the mid-1990's, Bob Matthews & The Order were the reason federal agencies began preparing to turn back a supposed tidal wave of forthcoming white supremacist domestic terrorism.
 The feds became desperate to get informants inside the white nationalist movement before the anticipated violence could get going.

 Federal agents made the mistake of viewing Randy Weaver as if he were Bob Matthews 2.0

 Randy Weaver & his family never joined the nearby Aryan Nations cult.
 They did, however, occasionally visit.
 After he sawed off some shotguns for an FBI informant, they tried to get Weaver to cozy up to the Aryan Nations & inform for them.
 Weaver refused.
 The federal firearms charges were then filed against him.
 The Weaver family's response was to completely isolate themselves.
 Randy Weaver refused to come down off the mountain & appear in court.

 Long story short, sheer incompetence by the government led to 3 people needlessly dying.

 Now bear with me here.
 It's gonna look like I'm going off on a tangent, but I'm not.

-After playing up the supposed very real threat of many violent white supremacist groups preparing to attack at any time, the feds, as they are wont to do, overreached.
-To prepare to handle the numerous violent domestic terror groups they expected to show up, the ATF formed a very large, expensive raiding team.
+After playing up the supposed very real threat of many violent white supremacist groups preparing to attack at any time, the feds, as they are wont to do, overreacted.
+To prepare to handle the numerous violent domestic terror groups they expected to show up, the ATF formed a very large, very expensive raiding team.
 After staffing, equipping & training this very large raiding team, several years went by & it was noticed there were no real threats emerging.
-The expected 'tidal wave' of ultra-violent right wing domestic terrorists - mostly white supremacists - refused to make their expected appearance.
+The expected 'wave' of ultra-violent right wing domestic terrorists refused to make their expected appearance.

 "Man after 5 years of training, I'm getting bored, how about you guys?"